Table of Contents

 Factors Considered at a Bail Hearing

-How a Criminal Lawyer can Help You get Released Faster
+How a Criminal Lawyer Can Help You Get Released Faster

-Conducting the bail hearing properly is sometimes more important than any other step in the criminal process (with the exception, perhaps, of the trial).
+Conducting a bail hearing properly is sometimes more important than any other step in the criminal process (with the exception, perhaps, of the trial).
 Indeed, an order of detention can impact how the rest of the case is conducted.
 Unfortunately, some people spend more time in jail waiting for their trial date than they would even if convicted at trial.
 As such, we do everything possible to ensure that our clients are released from custody as soon as possible.